 contractions are therefore are not recommended to be used by those with

 heart palpitations.
-Fish oils could be helpful since they could be helpful
+Fish oils could be helpful since they are of benefit

 in controlling heart rhythm.
 Perhaps low doses of Prostate Power Rx could